xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

             Five to eight count PDM interface with hires delay lines

 Higher channel counts are simple extensions of the above task diagrams.
+The high resolution delay task requires a single extra core for up to 16 channels.
 All tasks requires a 62.5 MIPS core to run correctly, therefore, all eight cores can be used simultaneously without timing problems developing within ``lib_mic_array``.

 Typical memory usage
 --------------------

 The memory usage of ``lib_mic_array`` is mostly dependent on the desired output rates and the maximum number of channels.
 As lower output rates require greater decimation from the input PDM their memory requirements are proportionally greater also.
-Below we give the approximate memory usage against the decimation factor of the final stage divider.
+Below is a table of the approximate memory usage against the channel count and decimation factor for each final stage divider.

   =================== =============== ==========================
    Decimation factor   Channel count   Approx memory usage (kB)